solinium/r-a-d.io-cli/README.md

 If you don't have pip3, install the python3-pip package with your respective package manager

+requires mpv, install the mpv package with your respective package manager

 At the moment, this is only tested in Linux

 **Non-stable commits are made in the development branch**